Skip to main content

 Additional information

-- Single person discount: If one adult remains, 25% discount applies from date of death
+• Single person discount: if one adult remains, a 25% discount applies from the date of death

-- Rented properties: Exempt from date of death until tenancy ends
+• Rented properties: exempt from the date of death until the tenancy ends

-- Executor not personally liable; council tax paid from estate
+• Executor not personally liable; council tax is paid from the estate

 Frequently asked questions